 - Fill and bake as desired.

 Temperature, altitude and humidity will affect pie crust dough.
-If you find the crust difficult to roll out and you think it’s too dry, simply throw it in a food processor, add 1 tablespoon of cold water, and pulse 3-5 times.
+If you find the crust difficult to roll out and you think it’s too dry, simply throw it in a food processor (or your mixer), add 1 tablespoon of cold water, and pulse 3-5 times.
 Check the dough.
 If you think it will hold together and roll out properly – great!
-If not, continue to add more cold water, tablespoon by tablespoon until the dough comes back together.
+If not, continue to add more cold water, teaspoon by teaspoon until the dough comes back together.